OpenOLAT/OpenOLAT-gatling/README.md

 olat.debug=false
 localization.cache=true

-Check that this setting "server.legacy.context" is coherent with your setup.
+Check that the setting "server.legacy.context" is coherent with your setup.

 If you start OpenOLAT in Eclipse or an other IDE, don't forget to limit the output in the console as it can kill the performance.